Satisfactory Academic Progress

 FIRST UNDERGRADUATE DEGREE

-All students must have a minimum cumulative grade point average of 2.0 at the end of their fourth and all subsequent undergraduate semesters or “equivalent transfer semesters,” with the exception of certificate and clock hour students.
+All students* must have a minimum cumulative grade point average of 2.0 at the end of their fourth and all subsequent undergraduate semesters or “equivalent transfer semesters.”
 (Transfer students will be assigned “equivalent transfer semesters” based on the number of hours accepted by the Registrar’s Office.)
 Adjustments to a student's official cumulative grade point are not made for courses transferred from other colleges or universities.

 Subsequent Undergraduate Credentials or Teacher Certification